 Island-style music will help you get in the mood for relaxation on the water.
 Some cruises have live music, and others surround the boat with speakers pumping local recorded tunes.

 Warm breezes over the water complete the cruise.
 Having cold drinks, and great food with these breezes make for an unforgettable sunset journey.

 • Maalaea Harbor – Maalaea is a convenient location to leave from for both Lahaina and Wailea visitors.
 It’s about 10 minutes from Wailea, and around 20 from Lahaina.
-Here you’ll find many boats like the Pride of Maui.
+Here you’ll find large boats like Calypso.

 • Makena Beach Entry – Only 1 boat leaves from in front of the Makena Beach & Golf Resort.
 The Kai Kanani enjoys this unique privilege.
 Walk from the sand and directly onto the boat.